Independent comparisonAll prices in AUD

 Both support migration in either direction, bringing across your chart of accounts, contacts and historical transactions.
 As always, switch near the end of a BAS quarter so your reporting periods stay clean, and reconcile both files for one overlap month before retiring the old one.

-Ratings, integrations and support
+Integrations and support

-In our review scoring Xero rates 4.6 out of 5 and QuickBooks 4.2.
 Xero's edge is its app ecosystem, the largest accountant network in Australia, and 24/7 online support.
 QuickBooks counters with strong reporting and a lower price, with Australian business hours support.
 Both connect to the mainstream apps a small business relies on.

 Pros and cons for this matchup